Getting started guide (Plus plan) with the new Litmus platform

 There are two ways to create your first email:

 1. Utilize your personal email address to send in your email from your email provider.
-You can set up a new personalized email in the Inbox folder.
+You can set up a new personalized email address by clicking "Send in a draft" at the top of the home screen.
 Once you have your email address, go to your email provider and send a draft of your email to that email address.
-The draft will then appear in the Inbox folder.
+The draft will then appear in the "Unsorted Emails" and "All Emails" views on the home screen.
 You can then move it into the appropriate folder.

 2. Click on “Create a new email” on the dashboard or “Create email” within any folder.
 When you click on this modal, you’ll be given three ways to start your email.